 In 2000, she founded her own nonprofit NGO in Nepal, Prisoner’s Assistance Nepal.
 Her journey since then has not been easy.
 She was determined to help prisoners in Nepal and support their children.
 Her main aim is to provide safe children home, educate the children, make them independent and reunite with their family.
 She has collaborated with the Network for Children Prisoners and Dependents (NCPD).

 She works to provide safe, supportive lodging and education for children whose parents are imprisoned.
 Currently, Prisoner Assistant Nepal runs 12 children’s homes, 2 schools, and dozens of other sundry projects.
 The children, she has rescued are now grown up and are doing good in their fields.PA Nepal has been constantly working to help children live a normal life beyond prison cells and help prisoners rehabilitate in society after serving their time in prison.

 Interesting facts about Indira Ranamagar

-» Indira Rana Magar is the first Nepali to be featured in BBC 100 influential women in the world.
+She is the first Nepali to be featured on BBC 100 influential women in the world.

-» Despite of being successful, Indira has a very down to earth personality and always uses cycle to travel.
+Despite being successful, Indira has a very down to earth personality and always uses cycle to travel.

-She also has various national awards like awards like Lilaram Kunti devi Neupane Social Service Award 2014, NayeeKharaGaurab Award 2013, Excellent Social Worker Award 2013, Honored by Universal Peace Federation as Ambassador for Peace 2013, Navatalash Struggling Women Award 2012, Social Development Award 2012, Navadevi Shakti Award, National “SajhaAbhibhabakIn a recent interview, the social enterprenuer, Indira Rana Magar said that she does not want to be known by those prestigious awards, she want everyone to know her as a mother of 500 helpless children.
+She has various national awards like Lilaram Kunti Devi Neupane Social Service Award 2014, NayeeKharaGaurab Award 2013, Excellent Social Worker Award 2013, Honored by Universal Peace Federation as Ambassador for Peace 2013, Navatalash Struggling Women Award 2012, Social Development Award 2012, Navadevi Shakti Award, National “SajhaAbhibhabakIn a recent interview, the social entrepreneur, Indira Rana Magar said that she does not want to be known by those prestigious awards, she wants everyone to know her as a mother of helpless children.